swt30/thesis/chapters/02-eos/02-eos.md

 Where data were published as unstructured points, I used barycentric interpolation on the mesh of Delaunay triangles defined by these points.
 Barycentric interpolation can be thought of the triangular analogue of linear interpolation on a regular grid, and Delaunay tessellation is a method for generating a triangular tessellation on a plane between pre-specified points.

-To calculate the density at a pressure--temperature point, my interpolator performs the following steps:
+To calculate the density at a pressure--temperature point, my interpolator performs the following steps ([@fig:delaunay-barycentric]):

 - It takes the points in $(P,T)$ space to define the vertices of a Delaunay tessellation of the plane.^[To construct a Delaunay tessellation I used the Julia package [VoronoiDelaunay.jl](https://github.com/JuliaGeometry/VoronoiDelaunay.jl).]
 It then caches the Delaunay mesh created so that it does not have to be re-created on every interpolation.